fbpx

 Transfer of Property After A Death in California

-Did you know that upon the transfer of property after someone’s passing, a tax is imposed?
-This is typically called a death tax where the estate pays taxes before assets are transferred to the beneficiary.
+Did you know that a tax applies when someone transfers property after passing?
+This is typically called a death tax, where the estate pays taxes before transferring assets to the beneficiary.

 What are Death Taxes?